I was just reading through my filtered spam comments, when I came across a few funny ones, so I thought I’d share them (minus the links in them).

-The Hundredth Man is a “psychotic-killer-with-a-horrendous-childhood thriller” (Publishers Weekly) which follows the story of lead character Carson Ryder, a young detective who has a troubled past and is apart of the newly formed two-man PSIT (Psychopathological and Sociopathological Investigative Team) unit, or referred to as Piss-it by fellow detectives, partnered with Harry Nautilus.
+The Hundredth Man is a “psychotic-killer-with-a-horrendous-childhood thriller” (Publishers Weekly) which follows the story of lead character Carson Ryder, a young detective who has a troubled past and is part of the newly formed two-man PSIT (Psychopathological and Sociopathological Investigative Team) unit, or referred to as Piss-it by fellow detectives, partnered with Harry Nautilus.
 The story follows the two through Piss-its very first case, finding a killer who leaves his victims headless, and also follows Ryder through his past and his confrontations with his brother who gives Ryder clues from an asylum which he resides.

 The Death Collectors continues the epic tale of Carson Ryder and Harry Nautilus.
 This time the Piss-its team are investigating the bizarre murder of a naked female buried beneath flowers and surrounded by candles in a cheap motel.
-Even more dauntingly as the case progresses they end up chasing after a dead serial killer Marsden Hex Camp, who had been killed many years before in a courtroom, and on their investigation they are involved in the collection and selling of murder memorabilia.
+Even more dauntingly as the case progresses they end up chasing after a dead serial killer Marsden Hex Camp, who had been killed many years before in a courtroom, and on their investigation, they are involved in the collection and selling of murder memorabilia.

 I don’t think that you actually appreciate the benefits of having a wireless connection until you actually get one.
-Having always been on a wired network connection, first with a Coaxial cable and then with a more modern cat-5 cable, I have always been privileged of having extra storage space, shared internet connection, etc, etc, etc. However, it wasn’t until recently when I received my Sony Vaio VGN-S460 with built in wireless that I have actually come to appreciate the wireless technologies.
+Having always been on a wired network connection, first with a Coaxial cable and then with a more modern cat-5 cable, I have always been privileged of having extra storage space, shared an internet connection, etc, etc, etc. However, it wasn’t until recently when I received my Sony Vaio VGN-S460 with built in wireless that I have actually come to appreciate the wireless technologies.

-I have always been intrigued by the benefits of having a wireless connection, but was never really keen to change to a wireless connection because of the slower transfer rate (11/54Mbps as opposed to the 10/100/1000Mbps of wired network) and the actual expense that is involved in changing from the wired network to the wireless network.
+I have always been intrigued by the benefits of having a wireless connection but was never really keen to change to a wireless connection because of the slower transfer rate (11/54Mbps as opposed to the 10/100/1000Mbps of a wired network) and the actual expense that is involved in changing from the wired network to the wireless network.
 Although I still use the existing wired network for my desktop computer (simply because the transfer rate is much faster and it is already there) when I’m at uni, and hopefully when I’m at home soon, I use the wireless abilities of the laptop.

-The great thing about having the laptop is that i no longer have to wait around for a computer, if I’m not near a free lab room.
-General if i want to use a computer at the university I will just head over to the Information Technology Library and wait in line for a spare computer, leaving me with only a few minutes to actually use the machine.
-Now with the laptop all I have to do is simply go near a wireless hotspot, connect to the network and I’m away.
+The great thing about having the laptop is that I no longer have to wait around for a computer if I’m not near a free lab room.
+General if I want to use a computer at the university I will just head over to the Information Technology Library and wait in line for a spare computer, leaving me with only a few minutes to actually use the machine.
+Now with the laptop, all I have to do is simply go near a wireless hotspot, connect to the network and I’m away.
 No more waiting, no more being restricted to using the software of the university machines and no more being restricted to the library or finding free computer labs.